abinalyas/Whatsapp-bot-for-consumer/README.md

 If you encounter deployment errors related to `@rollup/rollup-linux-x64-gnu` or similar module not found errors, try these solutions:

 1. In your Vercel project settings, override the build command to use `npm run vercel-build`
-2. This special build command avoids some of the problematic dependency conflicts
+2. This special build command completely avoids Vite and rollup by only building the backend API server
 3. Add these environment variables in your Vercel project settings:
    - `NODE_ENV=production`
-   - `NPM_FLAGS=--legacy-peer-deps`

-We've updated the server code to conditionally import Vite modules only in development, which should prevent the "Cannot find package 'vite'" error in production.
+This approach builds only the backend server without the frontend, which completely avoids the rollup dependency issues.
+The backend API will still work correctly, but the frontend dashboard will not be available through this deployment.

+If you want to deploy the full application with the frontend:
+1. First deploy the backend API using this simplified approach
+2. Then deploy the frontend separately using a static site deployment from the `dist/public` directory after building it locally

 If you're still having issues:
 1. Try removing `package-lock.json` and `node_modules` and reinstalling dependencies